Ray McSavaney: Effective interpretation

-Showing his versatility in control of materials, McSavaney printed many of his Southwest Anasazi ruins in high key.
-That enabled him to achieve the most effective representation of the ancient ruined dwellings that had reposed for centuries in searing Southwest desert sunlight amid dramatic natural surroundings.
-Consistent through his work on the Southwest is an ability to capture the extraordinary juxtaposition of the ancient ruins with their dark-stained contorted rock surroundings.
-Many of his resulting photographs express the undoubted eye for drama and surprise in the enduring heritage of the Ancestral Puebloans.
-He expressed his talent for drama in the accompanying photograph of the Barrier Canyon Style anthropomorph rock art.
-There he undoubtedly tried to portray it as its ancient creator did.
+Showing versatility with materials, McSavaney printed many of his Southwest Anasazi ruins in high key which enabled him to achieve effective representation of the ancient, ruined dwellings, that had reposed for centuries in searing Southwest desert sunlight amid dramatic natural surroundings.
+Consistent through his work on the Southwest, he rendered the ancient ruins with their dark-stained, contorted rock surroundings.
+Many of his resulting photographs express drama and surprising effects as he recorded the enduring heritage of the Ancestral Puebloans.
+This drama is present in the accompanying photograph of the Barrier Canyon Style anthropomorph rock art.